What is Stormwater?

 The James V. Fitzgerald Area of Special Biological Significance (Fitzgerald ASBS) was created in 1969 to protect the mosaic of habitats and tremendous diversity of marine life that exists in this area.
 The Fitzgerald ASBS is located approximately 7 miles north of Half Moon Bay and extends from 4th Street, Montara south to the Pillar Point breakwater.
 The Fitzgerald Marine Reserve (Reserve) is located within the boundary of the ASBS.

 The Reserve is currently designated as a marine Protected Area and is jointly managed by County Parks and the Department of Fish and Game.
 A 5.5-mile band of shoreline including the Reserve was designated as an ASBS by the State Water Resources Control Board due to the diversity of habitat.
-Past studies and monitoring efforts have recorded 164 species (or taxa of invertebrates), 134 species of algae and marine flora, many bird species, and several mammals including harbor seals, sea lions and sea otters.
+Past studies and monitoring efforts have recorded 164 species, 134 species of algae and marine flora, many bird species, and several mammals including harbor seals, sea lions and sea otters.
 This is a unique area along the Pacific coast, and is worth protecting.

 In June 2011, San Mateo County began working on the Fitzgerald ASBS Pollution Reduction Program (project).
 The project was led by the Department of Public Works in collaboration with the San Mateo County Resource Conservation District and the San Francisco Estuary Institute.
 This project was funded in part by a Proposition 84 grant from the State Water Resources Control Board and continued through March 2016.
 The project involved implementation of targeted stormwater Best Management Practices (BMPs), water quality studies, BMP effectiveness monitoring, and education and outreach.
 The project’s goal was to improve water quality and protect beneficial uses of the Fitzgerald ASBS and assist in the County’s compliance with ASBS stormwater regulations.